Insights into development

 Assessment and reporting represent learning as a continuous process – as it is in life – rather than being task or subject specific.

-Importantly, students receive feedback on their learning progress as they grow.
-This feedback helps to cultivate in students a growth mindset, as articulated in research by Dr. Carol Dweck.
+Importantly, when students receive feedback on their learning progress as they grow, it helps to cultivate a growth mindset, as articulated in research by Dr. Carol Dweck.
 When we are in a growth mindset, we are productive and motivated which allows us to develop our most basic abilities through dedication and hard work.

 The key benefits of empowering students with a growth mindset is that it: